 Exodus 17

 The chapter contains two of the most important types of Christ in all of exodus.
 The rock at Horeb, struck by Moses' rod and flowing with water, becomes in Paul's reading the physical manifestation of Christ - the one struck for all sin, whose wounds become the source of living water.
-And the image of Moses standing with his arms held high, his hands held up by Aaron and Hur, becomes a picture of the cross itself: the victory won not by strength, but by faithful endurance, upheld by the community around the leader.
+And the image of Moses standing with his arms held high, his hands held up by Aaron and Hur, becomes a picture of the cross itself: the victory won by faithful endurance, upheld by the community around the leader.

 Tap any highlighted phrase to jump to the commentary that unpacks it.